pirateZilla/2018-ca377-moored39-parkatdcu/README.md

 Please see the [briefing notes](client-notes/briefing.pdf) and the [wiki](Home) for information about CA377 and the assignments.

-For an introduction to using GIT, please see Stephen Blott's [notes](https://gitlab.computing.dcu.ie/sblott/local-gitlab-documentation/tree/master/tutorial).
+For an introduction to using GIT, please see Stephen Blott's [notes](https://gitlab.computing.dcu.ie/sblott/local-gitlab-documentation).

 ## Acknowledgments

-* Suzanne Little: suzanne.little@dcu.ie, L2.37
+* Jennifer Foster, jennifer.foster@dcu.ie
-* Marija Bezbradica: marija.bezbradica@dcu.ie, L2.28
+* Suzanne Little: suzanne.little@dcu.ie